orbitalquark/textadept/doc/08_Preferences.md

 Textadept executes a *~/.textadept/init.lua*, your user-init file, on startup.
 If this file does not exist, Textadept creates it for you.
-You can use the file to indicate what you want Textadept to do when the application starts.
-At first, it simply loads a module that contains most of Textadept's functionality.
+You can use the file to indicate what you want Textadept to do when the application starts, such as loading additional modules.
 However, you are not restricted to just loading modules.
 You can run any Lua code you desire.
-It is important to realize that Textadept will not load anything you do not tell it to.
-If your *~/.textadept/init.lua* exists and is empty, no modules are loaded (pretty much rendering Textadept useless).

 ## Modules